TaraScho/TaraScho/README.md

 **Infrastructure as Code** – At my happiest when writing CDK or Terraform, but I do have a soft spot for a nice YAML CloudFormation template.
 If you can't handle me at my `UPDATE_ROLLBACK_IN_PROGRESS` you don't deserve me at my `CREATE_COMPLETE`

-**Cloud Security/Cybersecurity** - Used to be a consultant, now I build cloud security labs, workshops, and CTF style challenges @Datadog
+**Cloud Security/Cybersecurity** - Used to be a consultant, now I build cloud security labs, workshops, and gamified learning @Datadog

 **CI/CD/DevSecOps/Automation**

-**Gamified Learning and Practical Assessments**
+**Gamified Learning/CTFs/Practical Assessments**

 ## 🔧 Favorites